ko-tyat-ki/universal-ear/README.md

 "Realistic" is the main one (with keyboard keys "1-0" representing pulling different ropes, although you can do simple tests in "Duet" by pressing "a" or "s".)

-You can already choose several *regimes*: "basic", "flicker" etc. This sre for now just very basic examples of what can be done, and this is exactly where we need the input from your brilliant heads!
+You can already choose several visual *modes* - functions that transform sensor data into lit leds: "basic", "flicker" etc. This sre for now just very basic examples of what can be done, and this is exactly where we need the input from your brilliant heads!

 We encourage you to create new ones!

+Scaffolding position are close to what we are planning in reality.
+LEDs position are indicative, and might change - so this is mainly for you to have an idea / rough understanding how it is going to look.
+It will look much cooler with sensors highlighting fluorescent ropes and stuff.

 ## How can you add a new visualisation
 1. Create a new branch with a name for example `[your-name]-[mode-name]` e.g. `katya-supermegacoolmode`